-There are several kinds of sights in the market for archery hunters.
-They do the same thing, but each has a function that they perform best at.
+There are several kinds of sights on the market for archery hunters.
+They do the same thing but each has a function that they perform best at.

 Fixed pin sights are the most common in the archery world.
 There are those that are colored or numbered, fiber optic or white strips on high-end models.

 It comes in multi-pin and a single pin for corresponding ranges.
 In fact, there are old school brass single pin sights for recurve and long bow shooters, and multi-pin sights with 7 or more pins for long range shooting.

 Fixed pin sights are perfect for simple shooting and most hunting scenarios because of how versatile they are.
 They are the easiest to use after they’re set up.
 These are also the most affordable — the reason they’re included in most compound bow packages.

 Hunters who want a dead simple and reliable setup that can be tailored to a particular situation.

 - Many options

 - Can be as simple or complicated as you want

 - Can’t change the pins in the field